secureblue/secureblue.github.io/content/FAQ.md

 If your system time is off by an excessive amount due to rare conditions like a CMOS reset, your network will not connect.
 A one-time manual reset will fix this.
 This should never be required except under very rare circumstances.

 For more technical detail, see [#268](https://github.com/secureblue/secureblue/issues/268)

-### Why is DNS broken on my secureblue VM?
-{: #vm-dns}

-The DNSSEC setting we set in `/etc/systemd/resolved.conf.d/securedns.conf` causes known issues with network connectivity when secureblue is used in a VM.
-To fix it, comment out `DNSSEC=allow-downgrade` in that file and manually set a dns provider in network settings.

 ### How do I get notified of new releases?
 {: #releases}